Nurtured leads convert much better.

 Nurtured leads are more likely to convert.
 Every lead nurturing should have a process that systematically builds relationships with potential clients to progress them through the sales funnel.

 It uses a multi-channel approach, including emails, social media, and webinars, and employs content like webinars, ebooks, and live demos.
-All these content methods must be tailored to different stages of the sales funnel.
+All these content methods must be tailored to different sales funnel stages.

 As part of the lead nurturing process, you have lead scoring.
 It prioritizes follow-ups on more engaged leads, and tools like lemlist automate and personalize email campaigns to enhance them further.